Residential Property Conveyancing Solicitors

 There are two main equity release options:

-Lifetime mortgage – this is similar to a standard mortgage, except there is no fixed date by which the mortgage loan is to be paid off.
+This is similar to a standard mortgage, except there is no fixed date by which the mortgage loan is to be paid off.
 It is generally the case that loan must be repaid on completion of a sale of your property and a sale is triggered if you should go into long-term care or if you should pass away.

 The amount of the loan depends on the value of your property – any existing mortgage or charge registered against the property must be paid off.
 Interest on the sum available for you to borrow is usually “rolled up” which means that it is repaid when your home is sold and so you are free from the burden of making monthly repayments.

-Home reversion – This involves selling all or part of your home to a home reversion provider in exchange for a lump sum of money / lesser payments on an agreed schedule.
+This involves selling all or part of your home to a home reversion provider in exchange for a lump sum of money / lesser payments on an agreed schedule.
 Again, you will be entitled to stay in your own home until you move into long-term care or you pass away.
-The downside is that you will usually only get around 20-60% of the market value of your home, or the part of it that you sell (depending on your age) but the advantage is that, as the sum advanced to you is not a loan but arises a part of a sale transaction, it will not be subject to any interest.
+The downside is that you will usually only get around 20-60% of the market value of your home, or the part of it you sell (depending on your age) but the advantage is that, as the sum advanced to you is not a loan but arises a part of a sale transaction, it will not be subject to any interest.

 Our expert equity release lawyers in Plymouth will meet with you face-to-face to discuss the terms of your equity release mortgage/home reversion arrangements and to ensure that the terms of the offer are clear to you.
 We will also advise you on the implications of proceeding with this type of mortgage and the effects on your family and children and others who may benefit from your estate when you pass away.